gateio/gateapi-nodejs/docs/WalletApi.md

 const api = new GateApi.WalletApi(client);
 const opts = {
   'id': 56, // number | Order ID
-  'from': 56, // number | 查询记录的起始时间,不指定则默认从当前时间开始向前推7天,秒级Unix的时间戳
-  'to': 56, // number | 查询记录的结束时间,不指定则默认为当前时间,秒级Unix的时间戳
+  'from': 56, // number | The start time of the query record.
+If not specified, it defaults to 7 days forward from the current time, in seconds Unix timestamp
+  'to': 56, // number | The end time of the query record.
+If not specified, the default is the current time, which is a Unix timestamp in seconds.
-  'limit': 100, // number | 列表返回的最大数量，默认值是 100
-  'offset': 0, // number | List offset, starting from 0
-  'transactionType': 'withdraw' // string | 列表返回订单类型 `withdraw`,  `deposit`,默认为`withdraw`.
+  'limit': 100, // number | The maximum number of items returned in the list, the default value is 100 'offset': 0, // number | List offset, starting from 0 'transactionType': 'withdraw' // string | The list returns the order type `withdraw`, `deposit`, the default is `withdraw`.
 };
 api.listPushOrders(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),